 |

 II,47.
-THE Trinity is not reckoned among the contemplation of sensible or intelligible [things], and still less is it counted among objects: because the former is one quality and the latter are creatures; whereas the Blessed Trinity alone is essential knowledge. (cf. Letter 28 Frk.
+THE Trinity is not reckoned among the contemplation of sensible or intelligible [things], and still less is it counted among objects: because the former is a composite and the latter are creatures; whereas the Blessed Trinity alone is essential knowledge. (cf. Letter 28 Frk.
 P. 586, l.
 9-11) |

 2,47. Η αγια Τριας ουκ ελλογειται εν των αισθητων τε και των νοητων θεωριαι? τα μεν γαρ εστι φθαρτα τα δε δεκτικα της παραλλαγης, η δε αγια τριας μονη γνωσις ουσιωδης εστι.
 [S1 The holy Trinity 24 is not counted with the contemplation of the sensibles25 and the intelligibles, because those are corruptible26 and these are susceptible to changes; but only the Holy Trinity is essential knowledge.] |